Department of e-Business and Technology Management

 Introduces ERP systems analysis and design.
 Major topics include the analysis of business cases, management of an ERP system project, requirement modeling, process and data modeling, and the strategies in the design, implementation, and support of an ERP system.
 Prerequisites: major standing, junior/senior standing.

 EBTM 337 ENTERPRISE INFORMATION SYSTEMS (3)

 Strategic, tactical, and operational applications of enterprise information systems, e-business, and enterprise use of social media.
 Topics include data and knowledge management and networked computing, future trends using intelligent systems, and important enterprise resource planning systems used to integrate functional areas within organizations, collaborating with external partners, and integrating stakeholders across the value chain.
 Not open to students who have successfully completed MNGT 337.
-Prerequisites: Major standing, Successful completion of the CBE Computer Proficiency Exam or EBTM 251.
+Prerequisites: major standing; junior/senior standing.

 EBTM 350 BUSINESS ANALYTICS (3)